Draco Volans Lizard

 - Draco walkeri

-Draco volans is a little reptile, with males being about 7.7 inches long, including their tail, and females about 8 inches long.
+Draco volans is a little reptile, with males being about 7.7 inches long, including their tail, and females about 8.35 inches long.
 The weight of the animal is about 0.73 ounces on average, with the weight of the male less than that of the female.
-The flattened, slender body is notable for the large “wings” that are supported by sets of elongated ribs and used for gliding.
-Besides these wings or patagia, both males and females have a bit of skin under their head known as a dewlap.
+The flattened, slender body is notable for the large “wings” that are used for gliding, supported by sets of elongated ribs.
+Besides these wings or patagia, both males and females have a bit of skin under their heads known as a dewlap.
 The dewlap is used to both guide the animal’s flight and for display.
-The male’s dewlap is brilliant yellow while the female’s is smaller and a sort of cadet blue.
+The male’s dewlap is brilliant yellow, while the female’s is smaller and a sort of cadet blue.

 The patagia are notable because they differentiate Draco volans from other types of flying lizards.
 They have rows of tiny brown rectangles on the top and black dots on the bottom.
-The wings of the male are also blue on top and brown beneath, while the tops of the female’s wings are yellow.
+The wings of the male have blue tinges, while the female’s wings have yellow tinges, which you can see when the wings are spread.

 Draco volans is mostly solitary, and the males are very territorial.
-They will claim two or three trees and try to see off any other males that trespass.
+They will claim two or three trees and try to deter any other males that trespass.
 At the same time, the trees are home to a handful of females.

 The lizard is active during the day, especially in the morning.
-Then, it takes a break between 11 a.m. and one in the afternoon.
-Draco volans probably doesn’t know that these hours are when humans break for lunch or a nap.
+Then, it takes a break between about eleven o’clock in the morning and one o’clock in the afternoon.
+Draco volans doesn’t know, of course, that these hours are when humans break for lunch or a nap.
 Their behavior is probably a reaction to the sun being a bit too hot at that time of day.

-Male lizards basically spend their entire lives in the trees, while females only leave the trees to lay eggs.
-It is from their perch on a tree that the lizard can spread out its patagium and glide to another tree.
+Male lizards basically spend their entire lives in the trees, while females leave the trees only to lay eggs.
+It is from their perch on a tree that this lizard can spread out its patagia and glide to another tree.
 It splays out its limbs, extends its dewlap, and uses its tail to steer.
 Draco volans glides only to get from one place to another and not to avoid its many predators.
 To escape predators, the lizard simply climbs quickly out of the way.
 The lizard also doesn’t glide during bad weather.

 A lizard that encounters another of its species will either partially or fully extend its dewlap and wings or bob its entire body up and down.
 If a male encounters a female, he’ll display and circle around her.

-As it is a small animal, Draco volans is a meal for a variety of larger animals, including birds and other reptiles.
-Though it doesn’t appear to glide to escape these predators, it is very fast.
+Since it is a small animal, Draco volans is a meal for a variety of larger animals, including birds, snakes, and other reptiles, including lizards.
+Although it doesn’t appear to glide to escape these predators, it is very fast.
 Its coloration also allows it to blend in among the branches and leaves of the trees where it lives.
-It is not hunted by people for food but is sometimes collected for the pet trade.
+It is not hunted by people for food, but it is sometimes collected for the pet trade.

-But if they do mate, she will leave the tree for the ground.
-She’ll nudge her head into the soil to create a nest, lay five eggs inside of it then cover them up with more soil.
+If they do mate, she will leave the tree for the ground.
+She’ll nudge her head into the soil to create a nest, lay five eggs inside of it, then cover them up with more soil.
 She’ll guard the eggs for about 24 hours but no longer.
 Then, she’ll leave, and the eggs will receive no further care.
 They hatch in a little over a month.
 The lizards have a lifespan of about eight years.

 - Integrated Taxonomic Information System, Available here: https://www.itis.gov/servlet/SingleRpt/SingleRpt?search_topic=TSN&search_value=1055569#null